bluesky/tiled/README.md

   framework (or none at all) consistently within a given context.
 Your only option at call time should be `read()`.
 Whether that is in memory, dask, or something else should be set higher up.
-* Usable performance without any instrisic caching in the server.
+* Usable performance without any intrinsic caching in the server.
 Objects may do some internal caching for optimization, but the server will not explicitly hang on to any state between requests.
 * Path toward adding state / caching in external systems (e.g. Redis, nginx)